 Genetically modified coffee plant yields low-caffeine beans

 Researchers have developed a genetically modified coffee plant whose beans contain up to 70 percent less caffeine.
-This could replace the expensive industrial decaffeination, which also often affects the taste, the scientists report in the journal Nature.
+This could replace the expensive industrial decaffeination, which also often affects taste, the scientists report in the journal Nature.

-Three enzymes are responsible for the biosynthesis of caffeine in the coffee plant Coffea canephora.
+Three enzymes are responsible for the biosynthesis of caffeine in the coffee plant, Coffea canephora.
 In the genetically modified variant, the team led by Shinjiro Ogita from the Nara Institute of Science and Technology blocked a gene that encodes one of these enzymes.
 As a result, the plant lacks one of the biocatalysts for caffeine production, and coffee beans are produced with a greatly reduced content of the stimulating substance.

 So far, however, all attempts to breed low-caffeine coffee plants by naturally crossing different species have failed.
 The genetic barriers between the species turned out to be too high.